-Where: W = standard width of tension specimens (0.500 in.)
+- Where: W = standard width of tension specimens (0.500 in.) - d = a geometrical corrosion factor (having the dimensions of depth of attack) responsible for the percent loss in tensile strength, L.

 This method was used to provide a means for comparing the corrosivity of the Alcoa exposure stations at New Kensington and Point Judith with nine different ASTM exposure stations, even though the materials had been exposed in different thicknesses (Figure 4).